queryverse/Query.jl/README.md

 ## Installation

-This package only works on julia 0.5 and newer.
-You can add it with:
+You can add the package with:
 ````julia
 Pkg.add("Query")
 ````